Toney001/ToneyTestRepo/README.md

 # ToneyTestRepo
-This is Toney's test repro
+This is Toney's test repro.
-I'm working on TC content for PowerApps
+I'm working on TC content for PowerApps.